Skip to content

 Code Provenance Logger is a VS Code extension for CS1 (Introduction to Computer Science) education and research.
 It logs how students write, modify, execute, and debug code, while preserving privacy by design.

-The extension focuses on coding behavior and process, not on storing source code content.
+The extension focuses on coding behavior and process, not on storing or reconstructing source code content.

 Features